 - Provide clues about your ethnic origin

 DNA tests have been around for many years, but it is only recently that the cost of genetic testing has finally come down into the realm of possibility for the average individual interested in tracing their roots.
-It is now possible to map your global origins with the most complete coverage of your DNA through home DNA test kits which can be ordered through the mail or over the Internet.

 THE MARITIME HERITAGE PROJECT